bgonzalezbustamante/academic-kickstart/kickstart/content/authors/mrodriguez/_index.markdown

 ---
 # Display name
-name: Matías Rodríguez
+title: Matías Rodríguez
-weight: 19
+weight: 16
 shortname: Rodríguez, M.

 # Username (this should match the folder name)